 After that the contractions started coming fast and furious, and I sensed change.
 It was harder to breathe through it.
 It was so painful that I actually started crying.
 I started to lean on my bed for support.
 I couldn’t even change my clothes yet alone even try to do my hair, and that is how you know its real!
 I somehow managed to hop in the shower which only lasted maybe 5 min, I couldn’t take it.
 The pressure was building, I could no longer stand still or even sit comfortably.

-My husband had to wake the kids and take them to the car, he called my parents (who I am sure where sleeping at that time) to tell them we were dropping the kids because I was already in labor.
+My husband had to wake the kids and take them to the car, he called my parents.
+Which I am sure where sleeping at that time.
+He told them we were dropping the kids because I was already in labor.
 I remember how fast he was rushing on the freeway, good thing there was no traffic since it was a holiday ( thank god) I am sure I scared the kids in the car because I was screaming and crying I just wanted the contractions to stop.

 When we got to the hospital I was wheeled into the ER, they quickly checked me in and admitted me right away.
 One of the nurses took us through the back way of the hospital and wheeled me to the Labor and Delivery floor.
 Once there the L&D nurses noticed I was in terrible pain because they rushed me in quickly to a room to get checked.
 They were so sweet and patient when asking me questions since I could hardly answer without stopping every time a contraction came in.
 By then the contractions were coming every two minutes so they checked to see how dilated I was.
 I was close to 4cm and 75% effaced, holly cow!
 I couldn’t believe it, with my son I labored for 24 hrs and only got to 6cm.
 This was BIG to me!